 Electrical components manufacturer opened Dubai facility

 Mr Malhotra is the owner of a successful electrical components manufacturing and distribution company based in India.
 A recent US$20 million investment saw the company’s manufacturing facilities modernized and expanded, and the electrical components produced at the factory in Chandigarh, northern India, met strict international export specifications.
 For strategic reasons, Mr Malhotra sought a way of accessing global markets for his company’s products, which are applied in heavy industries such as oil refineries, petrochemical plants, and water desalination facilities.
 In particular, he was keen on setting up an entity in Dubai.
-With this in mind, he approached Healy Consultants in mid-2006 to discuss his strategic objectives.
+With this in mind, he approached Healy Consultants to discuss his strategic objectives.

-Mr Malhotra visited Healy Consultants in Dubai in May 2006, where our consultants advised him on the different corporate structures and relevant trade licenses available in Dubai, as well as the costs of company set up.
+Mr Malhotra visited Healy Consultants in Dubai, where our consultants advised him on the different corporate structures and relevant trade licenses available in Dubai, as well as the costs of company set up.
 Given the nature of his business, it became clear that a free zone establishment (FZE) would be the most suitable structure to meet the company’s international business objectives, primarily because the Client wished to retain full control of the company (he would also be the sole shareholder), and because he was not intending to trade within Dubai or the UAE.
 Because he also needed a facility with excellent global communications, Mr Malhotra indicated his wish to set up an FZE in Dubai Airport Freezone.

 The engagement formally began when Mr. Malhotra signed Healy Consultants’ client engagement letter, settled our fees, and supplied the due diligence outlined in the engagement letter.
 At the same time, Healy Consultants completed a Dubai Airport Free Zone Authority (DAFZA) application form.
 To accompany the application, a detailed business plan was prepared by Healy Consultants, outlining the company’s activities, its clients and suppliers, an analysis of the market, financial projections, and details on shareholders and directors.
 The application and business plan was submitted to the DAFZA Sales Department, along with a copy of Mr Malhotra’s passport, a bank reference letter, and resume (which we had originally asked for as part of our internal due diligence requirements).